Audi A1: A1 amplified, amplified plus, amplified advanced (2012–)

-They are versions of the A1 and A1 Sportback based on the Ambition line, which is available for all engine versions of both models.
+These versions of the A1 and A1 Sportback based on the Ambition line, which is available for all engine versions of both models.
 The models combine exclusive optional features from Audi, quattro GmbH and Audi Genuine Accessories.
 The amplified red line and amplified white are in Misano Red pearl and Glacier White metallic body colours respectively.

-The amplified model includes high-gloss black roof line, S line roof spoiler, exterior mirror housings and single-frame grille; 17-inch alloy wheels in five-arm design with black inserts, a matt transparent film for the engine hood, roof and rear hatch; air vent sleeves in the body colour, black sport seats with stitching in Parade Red (amplified red) or Rock Gray (amplified white), floor mats with piping in matching colours.
+The amplified model includes high-gloss black roof line, S line roof spoiler, exterior mirror housings and single-frame grille; five-spoke 17-inch alloy wheels with black inserts, a matte transparent film for the engine hood, roof and rear hatch; body color air vent sleeves, black sport seats with stitching in Parade Red (amplified red) or Rock Gray (amplified white), and floor mats with piping in matching colours.

-The amplified plus model is based on the amplified, with black headliner, an LED interior light package, a colour coordinated ignition key, centre console and interior mirror housing in body colour, stainless steel caps for the pedals and foot rest, aerodynamics competition kit in body colour, LED taillights, high-gloss black diffuser insert integrating two matt black tailpipes on the left side (one tailpipe for engines up to 77 kW).
+The amplified plus model is based on the amplified, with black headliner, an LED interior light package, a colour-coordinated ignition key, body colour centre console and interior mirror housings, stainless steel footrest and pedal caps, body colour aerodynamics competition kit, LED taillights, high-gloss black diffuser insert integrating dual matte black tailpipes on the left side (single tailpipe for engines up to 77 kW).

 The amplified advanced model (available for A1 models with over 90 kW of engine power) is based on amplified and amplified plus, with S line sport package interior (S sport seats with black upholstery in Silk Nappa leather and contrasting stitching in Parade Red or Dark Silver, seat back shells in high-gloss Misano Red or Glacier White), matching finish on the floor mats, dark tinted glass at the rear, add-on parts from the aerodynamics competition kit and the large roof wing in high-gloss black, Xenon plus headlights, matt black 18-inch wheels in five-arm 'Rotor' design.

 Early models include A1 amplified red edition models, followed by amplified white versions shortly afterwards.